Annus horribilis: Kofi Annan (2004)

 Kofi Annan, the United Nations Secretary-General, used the phrase in his year-end press conference on 21 December 2004.
 He reflected: "There's no doubt that this has been a particularly difficult year, and I am relieved that this annus horribilis is coming to an end."
 His remarks were widely interpreted as having alluded to persistent allegations of corruption in the UN's Iraq Oil-for-Food Program.
 He also spoke of upheaval and violence in Afghanistan, the Democratic Republic of the Congo, Iraq, Palestine, and Sudan; the ongoing process of UN internal reform; and "persistent...criticism against the UN" and himself personally.
 Annan's remarks came five days before the deadliest event of the year (and one of the deadliest natural disasters in history): the Indian Ocean tsunami on 26 December, which killed 227,898 people.

-Juan Carlos I (2007)
+Spanish monarchy (2007)

 In 2007, the Spanish royal family, in particular King Juan Carlos I, faced a difficult year.
 Family tragedy and a series of controversies led Spanish newspapers to refer to the year as the king's annus horribilis.